flyteorg/flyte/rsts/concepts/observability.rst

 Metrics for your executions
 ===========================

-.. tip:: Refer to the :std:ref:`User Guide <cookbook:sphx_glr_auto_deployment_cluster_monitoring.py>` to see how to use prebuilt dashboards published to Grafana Marketplace.
+.. tip:: Refer to the :ref:`deployment-cluster-config-monitoring` to see how to use prebuilt dashboards published to Grafana Marketplace.
 The following section explains some other metrics that are very important.

 Flyte-Provided Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~